Who We Are

 THE NEED FOR PT&E

 Portland Public Schools recently reported that only 67% of students graduate from high school in four years, with many failing to get their diplomas.
 Gang activity is also on the rise in North and Northeast Portland, with minority and at-risk students particularly impacted.
 To address these alarming trends, PT&E delivers proven academic and athletic services that foster self-sufficiency and help participants develop the skills and confidence to succeed in school and beyond.
 Our focus on parent education and citizen engagement also promotes healthier lifestyles for families and the broader community.

 PT&E delivers its year-round, tuition-free program to children who qualify for the federal Free & Reduced Lunch program--an indicator of low household income.
 Children attend the program 640 hours during the school year and 280 hours in summer, developing the academic, athletic, and life skills they need to reach their potential.

 PT&E has a twenty-year record of success delivering services that significantly impact the lives of underserved children and their families.
 Of the 35 PT&E High School Tennis Academy members, 34 have gone on to attend community college or a 4 year university.
 The USTA/National Junior Tennis & Learning (NJTL) network ranked PT&E as a “Best in Class” program for the quality and impact of our low-cost tennis, education, and life-skills programming.
 PT&E is recognized as one of the top NJTL Chapters of the over 600 chapters in the country.
 PT&E participants regularly receive scholarships and class honors for good behavior and academic progress.
 Our presence at the St. Johns Racquet Center has revitalized our North Portland neighborhood and made PT&E an indispensable community resource.

-- Receive one-on-one academic tutoring in the form of an individualized program to increase their reading, writing, and math skills.
+- One-on-one academic tutoring in the form of an individualized program to increase their reading, writing, and math skills.

-- Receive tennis instruction by Certified USPTA Tennis Professionals and access to competitive tennis through USTA JTT League and Junior Tournaments (for those ready for that level of play).
+- Tennis instruction by Certified USPTA Tennis Professionals and access to competitive tennis through USTA JTT League and Junior Tournaments (for those ready for that level of play).